-by Jay Murdock, SDKC Safety Editor

 - At the first sight of lightning, or sound of thunder, get off the water immediately, because you may not know which way the storm is moving, or if a “quiet” area of the storm will start to generate lightning.
 You simply do not have the time to wait and see what the storm may do.
 Years ago I was hiking with my son in the mountains east of San Diego, and we were at the top of Stonewall Peak when we noticed clouds in the distance.
 Within a few minutes the metal guard railing around us started to “hum”, and the hair on my arms “stood up”.
 We immediately started down the trail, and within a minute of leaving, lightning struck that railing.
 All this occurred before the storm was directly overhead.

 - When you see lightning, count off the seconds until you hear the thunder, and divide that number by 5 to get the distance in miles the lightning is from you.
 If you hear thunder before you reach 30, you are in immediate danger.
 When you get off the water, if there are no substantial buildings to go in (safest place to be, or in a car for second choice, as long as you don’t touch metal, and the windows are rolled up), find a low point and crouch, feet and knees together, hands covering your ears, and ideally no closer than 30 feet from any tree (at least the taller ones).
 Stay away from the shore edge (the “transition zone” that attracts lightning) and open areas, and make yourself low and insulated, using your life vest under your feet (better a wet PFD than nothing).
 Do not sit, lie down, or place your hands on the ground.
 If lightning strikes nearby, it is less likely that the current will flow through your body.
+If you are in a tent, sit on as much of your extra clothing and sleeping bag as possible, putting some items under your feet.
+Keep your knees and feet together, and cover your ears.
+Do not touch any part of the tent.
 Avoid rocky areas if you can, especially overhangs and shallow caves, as lightning can “arc” across the opening.
 Do not hunker down close together as a group, but stay spread out 20 ft apart to prevent mass casualties.
 Stay out of small sheds, especially those with metal roofs or siding (see Mt Whitney hut accident).
 Covered patios, palapas, or umbrellas offer no protection.
 Put your shoes on, as they add insulation between you and the ground.
 Avoid places where water may run.
 Best place to be on a slope, hill or dune is half way up.

 - If you are out on the ocean or large lake and cannot get off the water before the storm is over you, spread out, and stay at least 100 feet away from others in your group, and place the paddle across your lap, on the spray skirt (or under your knees on the boat, if on a SOT).
 Do not touch your paddle, and keep your hands out of the water, placing them over your ears (to lessen acoustic shock).
 Try not to touch your boat other than your buttocks and heels.
 Insulate yourself from the boat as best you can.
 The reason you want to be 100 feet apart, if one gets hit, the others may be spared, and can then come to the aid of that person.